pooyavahidi/docker-library/README.md

 ```
 By default, the image name will be the same as the recipe name, which is `development` in this case.
 The layers are defined in the recipe, and the default user and initial base image are set to `dev` and `ubuntu:22.04`, respectively.

-### Crafting a Development Image for Multiple Platforms with Buildx
+### Building a Development Image for Multiple Platforms with Buildx
 If you're targeting multiple platforms for your image, you'll need to use the `--platform` option along with a list of the desired platforms.
 Here's how you can do this:

 ```sh